aI3hinandan/google-cloud-AccessibilityCallAnnounce/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** aI3hinandan, google-cloud-AccessibilityCallAnnounce
-, twitter_handle, email, project_title, project_description
+*** aI3hinandan, google-cloud-AccessibilityCallAnnounce, twitter_handle, email, project_title, project_description
 -->